HarringayMakerSpace/HabitatLoraGateway/README.md

 ![Alt text](/doc/WemosRFM98.jpg?raw=true "Wemos based Gateway")

+(I had a bunch of these PCBs made and have quite a few spares now.
+Getting them made van be a bit slow so if you'd like one and live in the UK let me know and I could post you one for cost)

 ## What you need - the hardware

 - An ESP8266.
 There are lots of different type of ESP8266 modules, this code should run on any of them.
 To keep it simple one of the ones with built in power supply and USB serial support are easiest, such as the [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) or [Wemos D1 Mini](https://www.wemos.cc/product/d1-mini.html).
 You should be able to pick one up for just a few dollars.